Essentials of Good Ad Copy: Expert Tips from the Golden Age of Advertising

 Simplify

-Too much story loses people.
-Too much copy drains them.
+Too much copy drains people.
+Too much story loses them.

 “Tear away at the unrelated.
 Pluck out the weeds that are smothering your product message,” Bernbach advised.

 Edit ruthlessly.
-Scrap needless words.
-Focus on how to make your ad the most effective.
+Make the facts intriguing.
+Focus on how to make your ad its most effective.

-Whether you’re writing for TV, radio, or streaming, there are opportunities for you to put these essentials of good copy to use.
+Whether you’re writing for traditional or non-traditional advertising, there are opportunities to put these fundamentals for creative ad copy to good use.

 Audio and video are intimate mediums.
 Write copy to personalize your message and humanize your brand when using them.